 Meals on Wheels of Central Texas distributes over 3,000 meals every business day to homebound seniors and people with disabilities, and provides other crucial services like in-home care, home repairs, respite care, grocery shopping and delivery, and pet care.
 St. Alban's helps by delivering some of those meals.
 We develop lasting relationships with the seniors we serve.
+In July 2019, Spectrum News did a story on Meals on Wheels featuring St. Alban's parishioners Dave and Susan Saxon!
+Watch it here.
 You can learn more about Wheels on Meals at www.mealsonwheelscentraltexas.org

-St. Alban's has partnered with Menchaca Elementary over the past several years.
-In addition to providing mentors to at-risk students, we have sought to fight the "summer slide" (when students' reading skills diminish due to lack of reading opportunities) by providing studentsat Menchaca with books for the summer.
-In May 2016, we provided 4 books each for 460 students in kindergarten through 3rd grade.
-And, each first grader also received a book bag monogrammed with their name.
+St. Alban's has partnered with Menchaca Elementary since 2009.
+In addition to providing mentors to at-risk students, we have sought to fight the "summer slide" (when students' reading skills diminish due to lack of reading opportunities) by Menchaca students with books for the summer.
+Additionally, we continued the tradition of giving each first grader a book bag embroidered with their name.
 It has been a joy to work with the principal and librarian at Menchaca to make this happen!

 Refugee Services of Texas - St. Alban's Welcome Teams